shellyannrose/warm-welcome-home-swap-hosting/docs/index.md

 **_Give your guests a welcome to write home about!_**

-You are a world traveler who wants to live like a local when you visit new places.
-Home swapping is one way to do this, for a fraction of the housing cost.
-Your next destination?
+Your clients are world travelers who want to live like locals when they visit new places.
+And you run a home swapping website that makes that possible, for a fraction of the housing cost.
+Your new client's next destination?
 The Yukon.
-So, you have traded your home in Ireland with a Canadian who loves the poet Yeats.
+So, she agrees to a swap of her home in Ireland for that of a Canadian who loves the poet, Yeats.

 Now what?

 ## The problem: a host’s harried life

-As a host, it is your job to prepare for your guest and ensure that the home swap goes smoothly.
+A host's job is to prepare for guests and ensure that the home swap goes smoothly.
 This includes tracking:

 * Who is coming
-* When your guest arrives and leaves
+* When guests arrive and leave
-* What tasks you must complete before the guest arrives
+* What tasks they must complete before guests arrive

 Using spreadsheets or written notes to track this information creates more problems than they solve.

 ## The solution: a service for hosts to manage their guest stays

 The Gracious Host makes it easy for hosts to give their guests a warm welcome.
 It is a cloud-based solution that has an API interface that is simple to use.
-The service:
+When you add the Gracious Host to your site, your clients will enjoy the benefits of a service that:

 * Simplifies the tracking of dates, times, tasks, and people
-* Ensures that hosts are well-prepared for their guests
+* Ensures that they are well-prepared for their guests
 * Stores all hosting information in one place

 ## Resources and basic workflow